How to choose an SEO friendly CMS

 - The ability to add unique page titles on all pages throughout the entire web site

-- The ability to add unique Meta information such as Meta Keywords, Meta Description, etc.
+- The ability to add individual Meta information such as Meta Keywords, Meta Description, etc.

 - The ability to hard code HTML into the content section